-Even after restrictions on press access during the United States' invasion of Grenada in 1983 seemed to occasion little overt outrage, public criticism of the news media remained fairly limited (Gergen 1984; Schneider and Lewis 1985; Whitney 1985; Robinson and Kohut 1988).
+Even after restrictions on press access during the United States' invasion of Grenada in 1983 seemed to occasion little overt outrage, public criticism of the news media remained fairly limited (Gergen, 1984; Schneider & Lewis, 1985; Whitney, 1985; Robinson & Kohut, 1988).
 Citizens were, to be sure, critical of the tendencies they perceived for the news media to be unfair, biased, and preoccupied with bad news.
 Nonetheless, the public was satisfied with the overall performance of the news outlets with which they were most familiar, rarely provided a majority in favor of government restrictions on the media (ones that reporters strongly opposed), and even viewed the news media as a whole more positively than other institutions.

-For instance, Los Angeles Times polls in 1981 and 1985 asked respondents to compare the news media with business, organized labor, and government to gauge which has "the highest standards of honesty and integrity," "the highest standards of fairness and impartiality," and "has done most to promote the public good."
-In each case, a strong plurality preferred the news media of the four, while only a handful fingered the news media when asked which of the institutions "should have its power cut back for the good of the country" (Gergen 1984, p.
-7; Schneider and Lewis 1985, Table 6).
+For instance, Los Angeles Times polls in 1981 and 1985 asked respondents to compare the news media with business, organized labor, and government to gauge which "has the highest standards of honestry and integrity," "has the highest standards of fairness and impartiality," and "has done most to promote the public good."
+In each case, a strong plurality preferred the news media of the four, while only a handful fingered the news media when asked which of the institutions "should have its power cut back for the good of the country" (Gergen, 1984, p.
+7; Schneider & Lewis, 1985, Table 6).
 In effect, then, from the 1970s through the mid-1980s, the public saw the news media as valuable adversaries to fallible political power.

-By contrast, in the late 1990s, in the wake of another presidential scandal and another presidential impeachment, the news media are no longer so favorably viewed.
-Indeed, of all the institutions examined in the yearly GSS, public confidence in the press has suffered the steepest decline (FitzSimon and McGill 1995).
-The ratings of the news media, which were once seen as independent of views toward other political institutions, are now more strongly correlated with them (S. Bennett et al. 1999).
-According to surveys conducted by the Pew Research Center for the People and the Press
+By contrast, by the late 1990s, in the wake of another presidential scandal and another presidential impeachment, the news media were no longer so favorably viewed.
+Indeed, of all the institutions examined in the yearly General Social Survey (GSS), public confidence in the press has suffered the steepest decline (see Figures 1 and 2 see, also FitzSimon & McGill, 1995).
+The ratings of the news media, which were once seen as independent of views toward other political institutions, are now more strongly correlated with them (S. Bennett et al., 1999).
+According to surveys conducted by the Pew Research Center for the People and the Press (1998c, 1999b), the public is more inclined to say that "the news media gets in the way of society solving its problems," and that news organizations generally "don't care about the people they report on" and "try to cover up their mistakes."
+Overall, the news media are now seen as exercising too much influence, leading to a sharp erosion in the former reticence about governmental intervention to improve the news (Smith & Lichter, 1997, Exhibit 3-4).